timescale/pgai/docs/vectorizer.md

 By providing these processing options, pgai enables you to choose the most appropriate strategy for your specific use case, infrastructure, and performance requirements.

-Key points about these processing functions:
+The available functions are:

 - [ai.processing_none](#aiprocessing_none):
-  - offers simplicity, and keeps everything within the database.
+  - Offers simplicity, and keeps everything within the database.
   - Uses the default in-database processing.
   - Suitable for smaller datasets or when you want to keep all processing within the database.
   - Simpler setup as it doesn't require additional infrastructure.